Islamic State affiliate in Egypt insists it brought down Russian plane

 “We say to the deniers and the doubters: Die from your frustration.
 We, with God’s grace, are the ones who brought it down, and we are not obliged to disclose the mechanism of its demise,” the speaker said.

-“So go to the wreckage, search, bring your black boxes and analyze, give us the summary of your research and the product of your expertise and prove that we did not bring it down or how it came down,” he said.
+“So go to the wreckage, search, bring your black boxes and analyse, give us the summary of your research and the product of your expertise and prove that we did not bring it down or how it came down,” he said in Arabic.

 “We will disclose the mechanism of its demise at the time that we want and in the way that we want.”